![Firefly-Cog-Decline-Research-Banner-Tony[1]](http://balesphotonics.com/wp-content/plugins/revslider/public/assets/assets/dummy.png)

 “We believe that the use of NASA LED for light therapy alone, and in conjunction with hyperbaric oxygen, will greatly enhance the natural wound healing process, and more quickly return the patient to a preinjury/illness level of activity.”
 Read the Complete NASA Study.
 The video below is from a clinical trial performed with cancer patients based on NASA research.

-Photon Therapy is not new.
+Photobiomodulation Therapy (Light Therapy) is not new.
 The barrier to widespread use has been the lack of a device that is both powerful enough for fast results and affordable – until now.
 Bales Photonics new Firefly can bring this non-invasive therapy option to doctors and alternative therapy practitioners at a fraction of the cost.

 by Len Saputo, MD, with Jerry Stine, NC